Aaron Rome: Vancouver Canucks

 In the off-season, Rome re-signed with Vancouver to a two-year, $1.5 million contract.
 He scored for the first time as a Canuck on March 29, 2011, an empty netter in a 3–1 win against the Nashville Predators.
 It was his first goal in 109 games.
-Rome finished the 2010–11 season with an NHL career-high 56 games with a goal and four assists.
-In the 2011 playoffs, he scored his first NHL post-season goal against Antti Niemi of the San Jose Sharks in Game 2 of the third round – a 7–3 win.
+Rome finished the 2010–11 season with an NHL career-high 56 games with a goal and four assists as the Canucks won their first Presidents’ Trophy in team history.
+In the 2011 playoffs, he scored his first NHL post-season goal against Antti Niemi of the San Jose Sharks in Game 2 of the third round – a 7–3 win, giving the Canucks a 2–0 series lead.
 The following game, he was injured off a boarding hit from Sharks forward Jamie McGinn.
 Rome was sidelined from the rest of the game; McGinn received a five-minute penalty on the play, but did not receive further discipline from the league.

-In game three of the 2011 Stanley Cup Finals, Rome checked Bruin forward Nathan Horton to the ice with a late hit to the head.
+Rome would miss the final two games of the series due to a concussion and in his absence, the Canucks would go on to clinch their spot in the Stanley Cup Finals.
+In game three of the finals against the Boston Bruins, Rome checked Bruin forward Nathan Horton to the ice with a late hit to the head.
 Horton sustained a severe concussion and was taken off the ice on a stretcher.
 Rome was ejected from the game after being assessed a five-minute major penalty for interference and a game misconduct.
 After a disciplinary hearing the next morning, Rome was assessed a four-game suspension and missed the remainder of the 2011 Stanley Cup Finals.
 The NHL determined that Rome hit Horton over a second after Horton delivered a pass to a teammate.
 The NHL considered a hit to be late if it takes place more than half a second after a player loses possession.
-The Canucks were outscored 23-8 in the seven-game Stanley Cup Finals series loss to the Boston Bruins.
+The Canucks were outscored 23–8 in the seven-game series loss to the Bruins.

 Rome began the 2011–12 season sidelined after suffering a broken hand during training camp.
-He returned to the Canucks lineup in early-November after missing the first 14 games of the season.
+He returned to the Canucks lineup for his season debut on November 6, 2011, against the Chicago Blackhawks, after missing the first 14 games of the season, Rome recorded a goal on Blackhawks' goaltender Corey Crawford and the Canucks would eventually go on to win the game 6–2.
 In his first four games back, Rome registered three goals and two assists, matching his points output from entire previous season.
 Later in the month, he missed three games with a thumb injury.